 Online Migration Using XDCR

-In order to do a mostly online migration, you will need to use XDCR.
+In order to do a mostly online migration, you need to use cross data center replication (XDCR).

-- Setup XDCR from source cluster to target cluster (can do self-XDCR if you have spare disk space and compute resources on the original cluster).
+- Setup XDCR from yoursource cluster to your target cluster (you can do self-XDCR if you have spare disk space and compute resources on the original cluster).

-- Once replication destinations are caught up, offline old application
+- Once replication destinations are caught up, offline your old application.

-- Online new application directing it to the new cluster (or new bucket if using self-XDCR)
+- Online your new application directing it to the new cluster (or new Bucket if using self-XDCR).

-- Delete old cluster (or old bucket if using self-XDCR).
+- Delete your old cluster (or your old Bucket if using self-XDCR).

 The XDCR set up will look something like the following:

-The following screenshot shows the XDCR set up for 1 source bucket:
+The following screenshot shows the XDCR set up for one source Bucket:

 The XDCR screens below show Migration Mode being used:

 Travel-sample._default._default is the source.
-A new bucket called ‘Travel’ is the target.
+A new Bucket called

-The following roles are available at Scope and Collection level (consult the documentation on RBAC for more details):
+The following roles are available at Scope and Collection level in Couchbase 7.

-- Scope Admin role will be available at scope level.
-A scope admin can administer collections in their scope.
+- Scope Admin role is available at the Scope level.
+A Scope admin can administer Collections in their Scope.

 Data Reader Roles: